Policy Number: D2.0

 In the event that transfer credit is given as elective credit for courses that do not parallel any courses given at RIT, such credit will be recorded on the student's academic record.

-Associate or baccalaureate degree recipients from other colleges or universities entering particular undergraduate programs of the university may be granted transfer credit in terms of a total number of credit hours without listing the individual courses.
 Under no circumstances can a recipient of a two-year associate's degree from another institution receive more than two years' transfer credit for that degree.
 However, applicable courses successfully completed beyond the associate's degree at the upper division or equivalent level may transfer to the student's intended program.
+RIT residency requirements must be satisfied.
+(See Policy D.12)

-The university participates in the College Entrance Examination Board's Advanced Placement Program under which students may receive credit at the university for completion of Advanced Placement courses taken in a secondary school.
+The University participates in the College Entrance Examination Board's Advanced Placement Program under which students may receive credit at the University for Completion of advanced placement courses taken in a secondary school.
 Such students must take the CEEB's Advanced Placement Tests prior to enrollment.
-At the time they take these examinations, students should request that their test scores be sent directly to the Admissions Office.
+At the time they take these examinations, students should request that their test scores be sent directly to the Office of Undergraduate Admissions.
 Decisions as to whether advanced credit can be given for these courses will depend upon the scores and upon their relevance to the student's program at the university.
 Generally, a score of 3 or higher is considered for credit provided the course is applicable to the student's program.
 If credit is approved, the title and course number of the specific course, the number of credit hours and the grade of "X" will be recorded on the student's academic record after matriculation.
 Students granted advanced credit are encouraged to take elective courses to enrich their programs.

-Admission decisions for graduate applicants are made by the department or college offering the program upon receipt of a completed application folder from the Office of Admissions.
+Admission decisions for graduate applicants are made by the department or college offering the program upon receipt of a completed application folder from the Office of Graduate Enrollment Services.

-The basic entry requirements for graduate degree candidates include the completion of a baccalaureate degree and whatever other evidence of the applicant's potential to complete graduate studies may be required by the particular college.
+The basic entry requirements for graduate degree candidates include the completion of a baccalaureate degree and whatever other evidence of the applicant's potential to complete graduate studies may be required by the particular program.
 Rare exceptions to the baccalaureate requirement can be made in the case of candidates who have demonstrated unusual competence in their field of specialization.
-For these exceptions the recommendation of the department chairperson or director and the approval of the appropriate dean and the Graduate Council are required.
+For these exceptions the recommendation of the department chairperson or director and the approval of the appropriate dean and the dean of Graduate Studies on behalf of Graduate Council are required.
+The dean of Graduate Studies shall report such waivers to Graduate Council on an annual basis.
+The department chairperson or director shall keep the dean of Graduate Studies informed on the academic standing of a student admitted with a waived baccalaureate requirement.

-Academic departments may informally advise non-matriculated students, but no formal program of study can be approved prior to admission.
+Academic units may informally advise non-degree students, but no formal program of study can be approved prior to admission.

 The formal program is laid out by the dean's designee (department head, coordinator or program director, etc.) and is the one that must be followed by all students applying for admission or readmission in that program.

 Graduate applicants who do not fully satisfy all admission criteria as to grades, test scores or other credentials, but do show sufficient promise to qualify for a trial period of graduate study may be admitted on probation to the university.
-Such students must achieve a 3.00 ("B") program grade point average by the end of their first 12 quarter credit hours of graduate study.
+Such students must achieve a 3.00 ("B") program grade point average by the end of their first 9 credit hours of graduate study.
 Those students who do not meet this criterion will be suspended.
-Responsibility for specific requirements and maintenance of the student's appropriate status rests with the department in consultation with the Admissions Office and the Office of the Registrar.
+Responsibility for specific requirements and maintenance of the student's appropriate status rests with the academic unit in consultation with the Office of Graduate Enrollment Services and the Office of the Registrar.

-5. In all cases, students must complete the program within seven years of the date of the oldest course counted toward their program.
-This does not apply to prerequisites, Bridge Program courses in Computer Science, or similar requirements in other departments.
+Graduate students must complete the graduate program within seven years of the date of the oldest course counted toward their program.
+This does not apply to prerequisites, bridge program courses or similar requirements.
+See policy D12.0 - Graduation requirements.

 1. Active Students

-This status refers to a student who is currently in process of applying for acceptance or re-applying (from inactive or non-matriculated status) for acceptance to the university, is currently matriculated in a program of study, or is a non-matriculated student taking courses in the current quarter.
+This status refers to a student who is currently in process of applying for acceptance or re-applying (from discontinued or non-degree-seeking status) for acceptance to the university is currently a degree-seeking student, or is a non-degree-seeking student taking courses in the current term.

-This status refers to active students who will be classified as inactive if there is no registration activity during the quarter specified in the acceptance procedure, if the student shows no registration activity in four succeeding academic quarters (eight succeeding quarters for part-time students), if the student has graduated in a normally terminal program or if the student officially withdraws from the university.
+This status refers to students who will be classified as discontinued if there is no enrollment activity during the term specified in the acceptance procedure, if the student shows no enrollment activity in three terms, including summer but not including intersession, if the student has graduated in a normally terminal program, or if the student officially withdraws or is suspended from the university.

-This status applies to students who have been formally accepted as degree candidates through the Office of Admissions and are registered for courses.
+This status applies to students who have been formally accepted as certificate, diploma, or degree candidates through the Office of Undergraduate Admissions or the Office of Graduate Enrollment Services.

 This status refers to students who are not candidates for a certificate, diploma or degree of the university and are taking courses for their own benefit on a space-available basis.
-Courses taken by students in a non-matriculated status may, or may not, be applied to a program, once admission as a degree matriculant has been attained.
+Courses taken by a non-degree-seeking student may, or may not, be applied to a program once admission as a degree-seeking student has been attained.

-A full-time student is a matriculated or non-matriculated student carrying 12 or more credit hours per quarter.
-Any student taking more than 18 credit hours per quarter must have the permission of an advisor, department head or school director.
+A full-time undergraduate student is a degree-seeking or non-degree-seeking student carrying 12 or more credit hours per term.
+A full-time graduate student is a degree-seeking or non-degree-seeking student carrying 9 or more credit hours per term.
+Any student taking more than 18 credit hours per semester must have the permission of an advisor, department head or school director.
 Additional tuition will be charged for more than 18 credits at the current credit hour rate.

-A part-time student is a matriculated or non-matriculated student carrying fewer than 12 credit hours per quarter.
-Such students pay tuition at the current rate per quarter credit hour.
+A part-time undergraduate student is a degree-seeking or non-degree-seeking student carrying fewer than 12 credit hours per term.
+A part-time graduate student is a degree-seeking or non-degree-seeking student carrying fewer than 9 credit hours per term.
+Such students pay tuition at the current rate per term credit hour.

 1. Entry to Active Status

-Both matriculated and non-matriculated students become inactive by default through lack of academic activity, official withdrawal, or suspension, or by graduation in a normal terminal program.
+Both degree-seeking and non-degree-seeking students become discontinued by default through lack of academic activity, official withdrawal, or suspension, or by graduation in a normal terminal program.

-1. Matriculated Students.
-To become a matriculated active student, the individual must re-apply through the academic department.
+1. Degree-seeking Students: To become a degree-seeking active student, the individual must re-apply through the academic unit.
 No application fee is required of those students for whom it can be demonstrated that the fee has been paid previously.

-Program change implies any change in an active student's program, department or college.
-All program changes (i.e., college, department and program) will become effective in the first six days of class in a given quarter.
-Changes requested after this time will be effective in the ensuing quarter.
-All changes must finally be processed through the Registrar's Office.
+Program/Plan change implies a change in an active student’s program, department, academic unit or college.
+All program/plan changes (i.e., college, department and program) must be completed by the end of the add/drop period (Policy D 3.0) in a given term.
+Changes requested after this time will be effective in the ensuing term.
+All changes must be processed through the Registrar’s Office.
 The procedures are as follows:

-This type of change will be accomplished by the student in consultation with advisor, with certification by the department and with notification to the Registrar's Office on the Change of Program Application.
+This type of change will be accomplished by the student in consultation with advisor, with certification by the academic unit and with notification to the Registrar’s Office on the Change of Program/Plan Form.

-1. Change of Program to Another School or Department
+2. Change of Program/Plan to Another School or Department

-An RIT student is in good academic standing and is maintaining satisfactory progress if accepted into a program of study (matriculated) and currently enrolled at this institution.
+An RIT student is in good academic standing and is maintaining satisfactory progress if accepted into a program of study (degree-seeking) and currently enrolled at this university.

-The following guide is designed to assist in obtaining a uniform year classification through the various colleges and schools of the university.
-This guide will aid both the matriculated student transferring to RIT, and those who began their collegiate career at RIT, to determine how they are progressing toward their degree.
+The following guide is designed to assist in obtaining a uniform year classification through the various colleges, schools, departments and other academic units of the university.
+This guide will aid both the degree-seeking student transferring to RIT, and those who began their collegiate career at RIT, to determine how they are progressing toward their degree.

 1. Year Classification determined as follows: